Check My Grant Eligibility

 Can I start the work now and get reimbursed later?

-No. The program is not retroactive, meaning any work started before you receive written approval from the City is ineligible for funding.
+No. Under the City of London Basement Flooding Grant Program By-law A.-7562-160, the program is not retroactive.
+Any work started before written City approval is ineligible for funding.
 You must wait for the City to review your quotes and send an official approval letter before your contractor begins any construction.
-Download our free guide to see the exact step-by-step timeline you need to follow.

 Does the grant cover 90% of my entire contractor's bill?